Good digestion means absorbing nutrients from the foods you eat – and for that, digestive enzymes are key.

-- amylase – this breaks down carbohydrate into sugars
+- Amylase – this breaks down carbohydrate into sugars

-- protease – this digests proteins into amino acids
+- Protease – this digests proteins into amino acids

-- lipase – this converts fats (lipids) into fatty acids and glycerol
+- Lipase – this converts fats (lipids) into fatty acids and glycerol

 Handpicked content: What is Irritable Bowel Syndrome (IBS) and how can you treat it?

-What to look for in digestive enzyme
+What to look for in a digestive enzyme